Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Will I need retainers after ceramic braces?

 Yes, long-term.
 Teeth naturally drift, especially in the first year after braces are removed.
 Retainer options include clear retainers, Hawley retainers, fixed retainers and Vivera retainers.
 Per-jaw pricing for each option is on our cost guide.
+Nightly wear indefinitely is recommended.

 Start Here